Manjunath7717/IBM-Data-Science/Course 9 - Applied Data Science Capstone/README.md

 Upon successfully completing these courses you will have done several hands-on assignments and built a portfolio of data science projects to provide you with the confidence to plunge into an exciting profession in Data Science.
 In addition to earning a Professional Certificate from Coursera, you will also receive a digital Badge from IBM recognizing your proficiency in Data Science.

-## Peer-graded Assignment: Capstone Project Notebook's
+## Assignment: Capstone Project Notebook's
 ### Course Contents:

 ### Week 1 - Introduction to Capstone Project
 - Introduction to Capstone Project
 - Learning about the capstone project and the different tools and skills that you will learn in this course.